Incompatible return type in `Future.catchError` invocationDRT-W1437

 Examples

-The following code produces this diagnostic because future
+The following code produces this diagnostic because future is declared to

-is declared to return a String
+return an int while callback is declared to return a String, and

-isn't a subtype of int
+String isn't a subtype of int:

 void f(Future<int> future, String Function(dynamic, StackTrace) callback) {